E-invoicing compliance and regulatory updates - Portugal

 Is e-invoicing mandatory in Portugal ?

 E-invoicing is mandatory for B2G transactions.
 All public entities have been required to receive e-invoices since April 2019.
-For B2B transactions, e-invoicing is voluntary; however, invoices must be created using certified software and digitally signed to guarantee authenticity.
+For B2B transactions, e-invoicing is voluntary; however, invoices must be created using certified software and include ATCUD and QR codes.

 Who is affected?